A work environment is the setting, social aspects, and physical conditions in which an individual performs their job.

 A positive work environment brightens the mood, improves concentration, and provides a good working approach for both employees and employers.

-The physical layout of the workplace, the equipment and tools used, the level of noise and lighting, the temperature and ventilation, and the level of safety and security are all factors.
+The physical layout of the workplace, the equipment and tools used, the level of noise and lighting, listening music in the workplace, the temperature and ventilation, and the level of safety and security are all factors.

 Aside from these physical factors, the workplace environment also includes social and cultural aspects such as organizational culture, workplace communication style, relationships between colleagues and supervisors, and the level of support and recognition provided to employees.